Buy a Life Insurance Plan in a few clicks

 5

 You can get an NSC certificate from any post office or bank.
-You will need to provide your PAN card, address, and proof of identity.
+You must provide your PAN card, address, and proof of identity.

 6